Ivanti Neurons Authentication

 External Authentication (SSO) and Ivanti Neurons Multi-Factor Authentication (MFA) are mutually exclusive.
 If you are using an external authentication provider, you should leverage the MFA provided by that solution.

 Leverage single sign-on (SSO) which offers enhanced control over account security and policies, and alignment with other applications in use, such as Office 365, which makes for a more consistent user experience.

-You currently have the option of selecting Azure AD as the external authentication provider.
+You currently have the option of selecting Entra ID as the external authentication provider.
 This is a good choice if you want to centralize the end user log on experience, reduce the occurrence of password related calls to the help desk, and have granular controls over policies and audit trails.
-Multi-Factor Authentication can be used when provided by Azure AD.
+Multi-Factor Authentication can be used when provided by Entra ID.

 Ivanti Neurons Multi-Factor Authentication (MFA)

-If you cannot use Azure AD authentication we recommend leveraging Ivanti Neurons Multi-Factor Authentication (MFA) to improve the security of the initial username and password based authentication, this gives an extra layer of protection by requiring an end user to use a security authenticator app on a mobile device to authenticate with the platform.
+If you cannot use Entra ID authentication we recommend leveraging Ivanti Neurons Multi-Factor Authentication (MFA) to improve the security of the initial username and password based authentication, this gives an extra layer of protection by requiring an end user to use a security authenticator app on a mobile device to authenticate with the platform.

 To add a further level of security, the Ivanti Neurons browser is configured to timeout after 30 minutes of inactivity.
 The timeout period can be increased or decreased.

 - Navigate to Admin > Authentication.